Some important facts on land pollution.

 Recycling a tonne of paper spares 17 trees, and Recycling half the world’s paper would free 20 million acres of forest land.

-Recycling paper use 70% less energy than to manufacture paper from virgin materials.
+Recycling paper uses 70% less energy than manufacturing paper from fresh materials.

 Every 10 tonnes of paper recycled is 10 tonnes less on its way to the landfill.

 The UK uses almost 13 million tonnes of paper and cardboard each year.